BTNeandertha1/BTDiablo/README.md

 - Corruptions
 - Crafting Buffs

-# Patch Notes XI
+# Patch Notes XII
-- Fixed a bug with Larzuk not socketing Crafted Items
-- Added New Items and Recipes
 - Buffed Runewords
-- Made the game harder but balanced with item changes
-- Buffed Ist+
-- Buffed Annihilus
+- Buffed Diablo reaction time
+- Added Durance of Hate Level 3 Auras to Council
+- Added Cube Space
+- Added QOL to Crafting and Upping
 - How do I get the new patch?
    - Delete btdiablo.mpq folder
    - Paste New btdiablo.mpq folder